|About Us||Programs||Admission||Requirements||Organizations||Forms||Contact Us|

 What can pastoral counselors do?
 Almost anything they want to do.

-In between are ranges of pictures showing pastoral counselors in various areas of ministry – from hospital care to gerontology homes, from prison ministry to work with special populations [e.g. immigrants, homeless, adjudicated youth]; from parish ministry to hospice team; from school counseling to retreat group facilitators; from college counseling to agency counselor; from EAP [Employment Assistance Program] counselor to grief and bereavement work; from outreach services to addictions counselor; etc. The pictures are only some of the many places in which the pastoral counselor who graduated from Neumann can secure both employment and a way to direct their desire to serve.
+Pastoral counselors can work and serve in various areas of ministry – from hospital care to gerontology homes, from prison ministry to work with special populations [e.g. immigrants, homeless, adjudicated youth]; from parish ministry to hospice team; from school counseling to retreat group facilitators; from college counseling to agency counselor; from EAP [Employment Assistance Program] counselor to grief and bereavement work; from outreach services to addictions counselor; etc. These list just some of the many places in which the pastoral counselor who graduated from Neumann can secure both employment and a way to direct their desire to serve.

-Since 2002, when the Commonwealth of PA, following its near neighboring states of DE and NJ, instituted a Licensed Professional Counselor standard, Neumann University’s Masters of Science in Pastoral Counseling program insured that the 48-credit degree would meet all of the educational requirements, both theory and skill areas needed to sit for the National Counselors’ Examination.
+In 2002, the Commonwealth of PA, following its near neighboring states of DE and NJ, instituted a Licensed Professional Counselor standard, Neumann University’s Master's of Science in Pastoral Clinical Mental Health Counseling program has developed in ways to insure that the now 60-credit degree will now meet all of the educational requirements, both theory and skill areas needed to sit for the National Counselors’ Examination.
 When a student graduates Neumann, he/she is ready to take the credentialing examination and move forward to become license eligible under most state licensure laws.
+With the Fall, 2014 semester, the credit requirement was increased to 60 to meet the demands of most state licensure boards.

 So, what can a Neumann pastoral counselor do?

-Just about anything he/she wants to do -- only better!
+Just about anything he/she wants to do -- with respect from peers!

 For more information, please call the Office of Admissions and Financial Aid at 610-361-5208 or (800) 9-NEUMANN, ext.
 5208, or feel free to e-mail us at GRADADULTADMISS@neumann.edu